Sparse grid approximation of nonlinear SPDEs: The Landau--Lifshitz--Gilbert equation: The Stochastic Landau--Lifshitz--Gilbert equation

 \section{The Stochastic Landau--Lifshitz--Gilbert equation}

-In the present section, we introduce the stochastic Landau-Lifshitz-Gilbert problem and we show that it fits the general theory described in the previous section.
-We consider a bounded Lipschitz domain $D\subset \R^3$ representing a ferromagnetic body in the time interval $[0,T]$.
-By $D_T\coloneqq [0,T] \times D$ we denote the space-time cylinder and by $\partial_n$ the outward pointing normal derivative on $\partial D$.
-Given $\bM_0:D\rightarrow \Sb^2\coloneqq\set{\bx\in\R^3}{x_1^2+x_2^2+x_3^2=1}$ (the magnetization of the magnetic body at initial time), $\lambda>0$ (called the \emph{Gilbert damping parameter}), the deterministic version of the problem (the \emph{LLG equation}) consists of determining the time evolution of the magnetization: Find $\bM(t,\bx):D_T\rightarrow \Sb^2$ such that
+In this section, we introduce the stochastic Landau-Lifshitz-Gilbert equation and we show that it fits the general theory described in the previous section.
+Consider a bounded Lipschitz domain $D\subset \R^3$ representing a ferromagnetic body in the time interval $[0,T]$. $D_T\coloneqq [0,T] \times D$ denotes the space-time cylinder and $\partial_n$ the outward pointing normal derivative on $\partial D$.
+Given $\bM^0:D\rightarrow \Sb^2\coloneqq\set{\bx\in\R^3}{x_1^2+x_2^2+x_3^2=1}$ (the magnetization of the magnetic body at initial time), $\lambda>0$ (called the \emph{Gilbert damping parameter}), the deterministic version of the problem (the \emph{LLG equation}) consists of determining the dynamics of the magnetization:\\ Find $\bM:D_T\rightarrow \Sb^2$ such that

 where $\lambda_1 = \frac{1}{1+\lambda^2}$, $\lambda_2=\frac{\lambda}{1+\lambda^2}$.
 The solution has constant magnitude in space and time (this follows immediately from scalar multiplication of~\eqref{eq:LLG} with $\bM$).
-This implies that, assuming a normalized initial condition $|\bM_0|\equiv 1$ on $D$, that
+This implies that, assuming a normalized initial condition $|\bM^0|\equiv 1$ on $D$, that

-In \eqref{eq:LLG}, the \emph{exchange term} $\Delta \bM$ can be substituted by a more general \emph{effective field} $\H_{\rm eff}(\bM)$ containing $\Delta \bM$ and additional lower order contributions modelling additional physical effects like material anisotropy, magnetostatic energy, external magnetic fields or the more involved Dzyaloshinskii-Moriya interaction (DMI) (see e.g. \cite[Section 1.2]{PfeilerCarl-Martin2022Naae}).
+In \eqref{eq:LLG}, the \emph{exchange term} $\Delta \bM$ can be substituted by a more general \emph{effective field} $\bH_{\rm eff}(\bM)$ containing $\Delta \bM$ and additional lower order contributions modelling additional physical effects like material anisotropy, magnetostatic energy, external magnetic fields or the more involved Dzyaloshinskii-Moriya interaction (DMI) (see e.g. \cite[Section 1.2]{PfeilerCarl-Martin2022Naae}).

 The effect of heat fluctuations on the systems is described with a random model.
-Denote by $\left(\Omega, \FF, \P\right) $ a probability space and let $\rmd \bm{W}:\Omega \times D_T\rightarrow \R^3$ be a suitable space-time noise (note that the exact form of this noise is subject of research and below we consider a simple one-dimensional model).
+Denote by $\left(\Omega, \EE, \P\right) $ a probability space and let $\rmd \bm{W}:\Omega \times D_T\rightarrow \R^3$ be a suitable space-time noise (note that the exact form of this noise is subject of research and below we consider a simple one-dimensional model).
 Consider the following formal equation for $\bM : \Omega \times D_T \rightarrow \Sb^2$: